Ernyoke/ervin-szilagyi-static-site/src/articles/electrify-your-nodejs-aws-lambdas-with-rust.md

 For my previous article [Running Serverless Lambdas with Rust on AWS](https://ervinszilagyi.dev/articles/running-serverless-lambdas-with-rust-aws.html) we used an unbounded spigot algorithm to compute the first N digits of PI.
 We will use the same algorithm for the upcoming benchmarks as well.
 We had seen the implementation of this algorithm above.
 To summarize, our Lambda function written in NodeJS will use FFI to call a function written in Rust which will return a list with the first N number of PI.

-To be able to compare our measurements with the results gathered for a Lambda written entirely in Rust, we will use the same configurations.
-These are `128 MB of RAM` memory allocated for a Lambda deployed in `us-east-1`.
+To be able to compare our measurements with the results gathered for a Lambda written entirely in Rust, we will use the same AWS Lambda configurations.
+These are `128 MB of RAM` memory allocated, and the Lambda being deployed in `us-east-1`.
 Measurements will be performed for both `x86-64` and `arm64` architectures.

 ### Cold Start/Warm Start

-Using XRay, we can get an interesting breakdown of how our Lambda performs and where the time spent during each run is.
+Using XRay, we can get an interesting breakdown of how our Lambda performs and where the time is spent during each run.
 For example, here we can see a trace for a cold start execution for an `x86-64` Lambda:

 ![Trace for an execution with cold start](img-speed-up-js-lambdas-with-rust/cold-start-trace.png)

-Here we can see a trace for a warm start for the same Lambda:
+In the following we can see the trace for a warm start in case of the same Lambda:

 ![Trace for an execution with warm start](img-speed-up-js-lambdas-with-rust/warm-start-trace.png)

-As we can see, the initialization period is pretty standard for a NodeJS runtime.
-In my previous article, we got cold starts between 100ms and 300ms for NodeJS, the initialization period in this case falls into that interval as well.
+The initialization (cold start) period is pretty standard for a NodeJS runtime.
+In my previous article, we could measure cold starts between 100ms and 300ms for NodeJS.
+The cold start period for this current execution falls directly into this interval.

 ### Performance Comparisons

-As with the previous article, I measured the execution time of the same Lambda function deployed targeting both `x86-64` and `arm64` architectures.
+As usual, I measured the running time of 5 consecutive executions of the same Lambda function.
+I did this for both `x86-64` and `arm64` architectures.
 These are the results I witnessed:

 |                | Duration - run 1 | Duration - run 2 | Duration - run 3 | Duration - run 4 | Duration - run 5 |
 |----------------|------------------|------------------|------------------|------------------|------------------|